bonham000/celsius-rewards-explorer/README.md

 ### Debugging

 The CSV file is huge (over 1GB) and cumbersome to work with.
 To help with this, there is a `debug` flag in the `parse-csv` file which, if switched on, will only process a few rows of the CSV and also dump out custom data to the `csv/debug` directory.
 To run the CSV transformation in debug mode run `yarn csv:debug`.

+# Contributing

+Feel free to make pull requests to this repo.
+Pull requests can be merged after a review and passing status checks.
+Any commits to the `main` branch will re-deploy the site.